Go to Reviews.org US Edition

 For example, a Telstra 5G Home Internet plan offers average download speeds of around 378Mbps and upload speeds or 46Mbps.
 Even if Elon Musk's prediction that Starlink speeds will double in the near future proves accurate, 5G still beats it for speed at a lower monthly spend.

-Check out the widget below for a round-up of popular 5G home internet plans.
+Check out the widget below for a round-up of cheapest 5G home internet plans.